shakeel-faiz/FF/Notes/26Dec-prompt.md

 1. **Project Name** – The name of the project.
 2. **Purpose/Functionality** – A concise description of what the project does.
-3. **Social Media Sharing or AI Agent** – Indicate whether the project has social media sharing functionality or an AI agent for sharing content.
+3. **Social Media Sharing Functionality** – Indicate whether the project has social media sharing functionality.
+Does it share content on Social Media?.
 If yes, provide details; if no, write "No".

 **Output Format:**